IgniteUI/igniteui-docfx/en/components/grids_templates/export_excel.md

 @@if (igxName === 'IgxGrid') {
 ---
 title: Angular Grid Export to Excel | Ignite UI for Angular | Infragistics
 _description: Learn how to use the Excel Exporter service in order to export Grid data to MS Excel file.
-Grid Angular material table has a rich set of helpful angular events
+Grid Angular Material table has a rich set of helpful angular events
 _keywords: data export, ignite ui for angular, infragistics
 ---
 }
 @@if (igxName === 'IgxTreeGrid') {
 ---
 title: Angular Tree Grid Export to Excel | Ignite UI for Angular | Infragistics
 _description: Learn how to use the Excel Exporter service in order to export Grid data to MS Excel file.
-Grid Angular material table has a rich set of helpful angular events
+Grid Angular Material table has a rich set of helpful angular events
 _keywords: data export, ignite ui for angular, infragistics
 ---
 }
 @@if (igxName === 'IgxHierarchicalGrid') {
 ---
 title: Angular Hierarchical Grid Export to Excel | Ignite UI for Angular | Infragistics
 _description: Learn how to use the Excel Exporter service in order to export Grid data to MS Excel file.
-Grid Angular material table has a rich set of helpful angular events
+Grid Angular Material table has a rich set of helpful angular events
 _keywords: data export, ignite ui for angular, infragistics
 ---
 }